learn-co-curriculum/instant-datascience/README.md

 Ok, that's it.
-If we want to see how many time 'Rockin' appears, we easily can.
+Now if we want to see how many times 'Rockin' appears, we can do so easily.

 ```python